According to IDC, we’re projected to create more than twice the amount of data created since we invented digital storage.

 So, how do you find the right cloud data warehouse?

-Here's an overview of the most popular cloud-based data warehouses & a framework to evaluate them
+Here's an overview of the most popular cloud-based data warehouses & a framework to evaluate them.

-Here are the four best cloud data warehouses in 2022
+The 4 best cloud data warehouses in 2022

 - Amazon Redshift